morazow/dotfiles/README.md

 # dotfiles

-## New Development Machine Setup
+## Setup Development Machine

-Setup passwordles sudo for main user:
+Setup passwordless sudo for main user:

 Add these to the `/etc/sudoers.d/<USER>` file: